SAP/spartacus-docs/_pages/dev/seo/seo-capabilities.md

 ## Structured Data (schema.org)

-Structured data is a standardized way of describing the pages and contents of a website to make it easier for web crawlers and search engines to understand.
+Structured data is a standardized way of describing the page content of a website to make it easier for web crawlers and search engines to understand.
 Spartacus supports various schemas natively.
 For more information, see [Structured Data]({{ site.baseurl }}{% link _pages/dev/seo/structured-data.md %}).

 ## HTML Tags